Migrating data to Managed Service for ClickHouse® using ClickHouse®

 - Built-in

 remotefunction.
-This method is suitable for migrating individual tables. - Built-in backup/restore commands and an Yandex Object Storage bucket.
-This method can be used to migrate individual tables as well as an entire database.
+This method is suitable for migrating individual tables. - Built-in backup/restore commands and a Yandex Object Storage bucket.
+Use this method to migrate both individual tables and an entire database.

 You can also migrate a database from a ClickHouse® cluster to a Managed Service for ClickHouse® cluster using Data Transfer.
 For more information about this method, see this tutorial.